urban-plumber/urban-plumber.github.io/AU-Preston/plots/JULES_2T/index.md

 ### out of range: baseline

- - JULES_2T SnowFrac min value of -0.0000 is less than expected 0.0 [1]
  - JULES_2T SWE min value of -0.0000 is less than expected 0.0 [kg/m2]

 ### out of range: detailed

- - JULES_2T SnowFrac min value of -0.0000 is less than expected 0.0 [1]
  - JULES_2T SWE min value of -0.0000 is less than expected 0.0 [kg/m2]